dotnet/Silk.NET/documentation/for-contributors/generators/testing.md

 ## Unit Tests

+See also [symbol creation instructions](./symbol-layer/symbols/README.md) for details on symbol unit tests.

 ### Traits

 All Unit & Integration tests should be flagged with the appropriate Category (Emitter, Scraper, Symbols, Integration) using `Trait("Category", "MyCategory")`.